aroberge/reeborg/docs/en/comparison.rst

 The simplest valid program, using the Python version, would be::

     self.moveRight()

+However, the simplest task requires more than one such command.
+Furthermore, there is absolutely no explanation given at the beginning as to why this complicated syntax (*why ``self.``*?) must be used.

 While I envy the richness of the graphical environment, I find it a bit overwhelming and inflexible to use.